jccpalmer/docs/docker.md

 <details><summary>A Docker container to manage Nginx proxies with a GUI, Let's Encrypt, and more.</summary>

+  **[Nginx Proxy Manager](/docker/npm):** This document gives an overview of how to set up Nginx Proxy Manager to expose your services safely behind proxies.
+It will also show how to set up Let's Encrypt for SSL.

   </details>

 ## Calibre & Calibre Web